saisuiu/Lionkings-Http-Proxys-Proxies/README.md

 # LionKings
 A large number of free HTTP proxies updated every 10 minutes.
 Keep http/s proxies fresh at all times.
+(Weve weeded out sources of IP abuse complaints like Amazon.)

 Get http/s proxies from around the world